JoshGo6/InstallingGoOnUbuntu/test.md

 mkdir src
 ```

-The `cd ~` changes the directory to your home directory.
+The first line, `cd ~`, changes the directory to your home directory.
 The `mkdir go` command creates a `go` directory there, and `cd go` navigates you to that directory.
 The last two `mkdir` commands then create two directories, `bin` and `src`, under that location, which results in the following directory structure:

 ```
-└── ~
+└── $HOME
     └── go
         ├── bin
         └── src
 ```

+Notice that the home directory in this diagram is not labeled `~`, but instead as `$HOME`.
+This is an environment variable, which we'll explain in the next section.

 ## Set environment variables